tomwebber96/binaryEcholocationClassification/README.md

     │   │       ├── Click_Detector_Click_Detector_Clicks_20240106_010000.mat
 ```

 Next, run createVirEnv.bat.
 It will ask to be directed to your python installation.
 If unsure run *where python* in cmd or your anaconda installation.
 Python's Pip installation may require admin rights.
+The .bat file will also ask if you wish to install CUDA ([11.8] https://developer.nvidia.com/cuda-11-8-0-download-archive) and cuDNN ([8.6] https://developer.nvidia.com/rdp/cudnn-archive) which are required to use NVidia GPUs.
+If another GPU is installed, further installs maybe required for your specific use case.

 ### For storing individual predictions:
 Currently to store individual predictions, .pgdf's must be saved as .mat files, which are processed, and new .mat files saved with normalized waveforms and predictions.